miso-lims/walkthroughs/_includes/libraries-dils-to-pools.md

   * _Creation Date_: Select a date.
   * _Concentration_: Enter a concentration.
   * _Volume_: Enter a pool volume.
-  * _Ready to Run_: Whether or not the pool is ready for sequencing.
-This flag is used together with the Order to show the pool is ready to be sequenced.
-     Make sure this is _True_.
 1. Click _Save_.